 Add white chickpeas, garlic, fresh coriander leaves, green chilies, salt

 into the food processor.

 No need to add any binding agent in this recipe like gram flour or cornflour.
 Just take a tennis-size ball portion and give it to a ball or patty-shape

 Heat the oil on a medium-high flame.
 Carefully drop the falafel into the oil.
 Avoid over-crowding the falafel; fry them in batches if necessary.

 Using a slotted spoon, fry for 3-5 minutes until medium brown on the outside

 Transfer onto the kitchen napkin

-Falafel is a staple Middle Eastern dish and popular street food around the world. that consist of fried spiced balls or patties of ground chickpeas, fresh herb, and the right spices.....
+Falafel is a staple Middle Eastern dish and popular street food around the world. that consists of fried spiced balls or patties of ground chickpeas, fresh herbs, and spice

 - 2 cups, soaked white chickpeas